RovisLab/ROS-Nodes/pioneer_3dx_ros/Simulations/With_kinect_camera/pioneer_kinect_description+pioneer_gmapping_and_rviz/ReadMe.md

-Mapping tool for virtual environment.
+#mapping tool for simulation with kinect

+#make kinect do slam try nr.
+3

 	Operating system:
 	-Ubuntu 14.04